On effective models of regular black holes inspired by higher-derivative and nonlocal gravity: Abstract

 \section{Abstract}

-{\bf Abstract}.
-In this work we study static spherically symmetric solutions of effective field equations related to local and nonlocal higher-derivative gravity models, based on the effective delta source approximation.
-We discuss several possibilities for the equations of state, and how they influence the solutions.
-In particular, we present an equation of state such that the solutions match the Newtonian-limit metric in both regimes of large and small~$r$.
-A significant part of the work is dedicated to the study of the regularity of the solutions and the comparison with the linearized solutions.
-Explicit solutions are presented for some cases of local and nonlocal models.
-The results obtained here can be regarded as a possible link between the previous researches on linearized higher-derivative gravity and the solutions of the nonlinear complete field equations.
+In this work we study static spherically symmetric solutions of effective field equations related to local and nonlocal higher-derivative gravity models, based on their associated effective delta sources.
+This procedure has been applied to generate modifications of the Schwarzschild geometry in several contexts (e.g., modified gravity, string theory, noncommutative geometry, generalized uncertainty principle scenarios), but a general analysis of the possible equations of state and their influence on the solutions was still lacking.
+Here, we aim to fill this gap in the literature and investigate whether these metrics might be able to reproduce features of the solutions of higher-derivative gravity models.
+In particular, we present an equation of state such that the solution matches the Newtonian-limit one in both regimes of large and small~$r$.
+A significant part of the work is dedicated to studying the curvature regularity of the solutions and the comparison with the linearized solutions.
+Explicit metrics are presented for effective sources originating from local and nonlocal models.
+The results obtained here might be regarded as possible links between the previous research on linearized higher-derivative gravity and the solutions of the nonlinear complete field equations, which remain unknown at the moment.